How to determine the biobased content of materials

 The radio-activeness of bio-based carbon originates from the atmosphere and photosynthesis.
 The content of radiocarbon in the atmosphere is relatively stable, and thus living plants have the same radioactive carbon content as air.
 When the plant is alive, it continuously absorbs carbon from the air during photosynthesis.
 Once the plant dies, the radioactive carbon it has absorbed starts to deteriorate at a known rate, called “half-life”.
 This way, the age of biomass-based components can be evaluated based on their content of radioactive carbon.

 The content of radioactive carbon in the organic material can be determined using accelerator mass spectrometry (AMS) by measuring the different carbon isotopes in the sample.
-This method is commonly used to assess the age of organic material, but it can also be used to evaluate how much of the carbon in the material is originating from renewable biomass and how much from fossil origin.
+This method is commonly used to assess the age of organic material, but it can also be used to evaluate how much of the carbon in the material originates from renewable biomass and how much from fossil origin.

 Understand the analysis results and avoid misinterpretation